-Obesity—now an epidemic in the U.S.—is characterized by excess body weight.
+Obesity, an epidemic in the U.S., is characterized by excess body weight.
 Being obese significantly increases one's risk of death from hypertension, stroke, heart disease, and other conditions.

 In the U.S., 97 million adults are overweight or obese.
-Being overweight significantly increases the risk of death from hypertension, dyslipidemia, type 2 diabetes, stroke, osteoarthritis, coronary heart disease, gallbladder disease, sleep apnea and respiratory problems, and endometrial, breast, prostate and colon cancers.
-Obesity results in an approximate cost of $117 billion in the U.S.
+Being overweight significantly increases the risk of death from hypertension, dyslipidemia, type 2 diabetes, stroke, osteoarthritis, coronary heart disease, gallbladder disease, sleep apnea and respiratory problems, and endometrial, breast, prostate, and colon cancers.

-Obesity has reached epic proportions.
-Rates of obesity have gone up from 12 to 20 percent of the population since 1991.
-This epidemic is not limited to adults: The percentage of young people who are overweight has more than doubled in the past 20 years.
+Obesity has reached epic proportions in the U.S. Rates of obesity have gone up from 12 to 20 percent of the population since 1991.
+This epidemic is not limited to adults; the percentage of young people who are overweight has more than doubled in the past 20 years.
 Sixteen percent of children and adolescents between 6 and 19 years old are considered overweight.

 The BMI is a measure of your weight in relation to your height, and your waist circumference measures your abdominal fat.
 Combining these with information about your additional risk factors will give you an idea of your risk for developing obesity-associated diseases.

-Body Mass Index (BMI) BMI is a reliable indicator of total body fat, which is linked to the risk of disease and death.
-However, while the score is valid, it may overestimate body fat in those with a muscular build, and it may underestimate body fat in older persons or others without much muscle mass.
+BMI is a reliable indicator of total body fat, which is linked to the risk of disease and death.
+While the score is valid, it may overestimate body fat in those with a muscular build, and it may underestimate body fat in older persons or others without much muscle mass.

 Your waist circumference (which you can find by placing a measuring tape snugly around your waist) is a good indicator of your abdominal fat.
 This is another predictor of developing risk for heart disease and other illnesses.
 This risk increases with a waist measurement of over 40 inches in men and over 35 inches in women.

 Many Americans aren't very physically active.
 One reason for this is that many people spend hours in front of TVs and computers doing work, schoolwork, and leisure activities.
-In fact, more than 2 hours a day of regular TV viewing time has been linked to overweight and obesity.
+In fact, more than two hours a day of regular TV viewing time has been linked to weight gain and obesity.

-Other reasons for not being active include: relying on cars instead of walking, fewer physical demands at work or at home because of modern technology and conveniences, and lack of physical education classes in schools for children.
+Other reasons for not being active include relying on cars instead of walking, fewer physical demands at work or at home because of modern technology and conveniences, and lack of physical education in schools for children.

-People who are inactive are more likely to gain weight because they don't burn up the calories that they take in from food and drinks.
+People who are inactive are more likely to gain weight because they don't burn up the calories that they take in.
 An inactive lifestyle also raises your risk of coronary heart disease, high blood pressure, diabetes, colon cancer, and other health problems.

 Genes and Family History

-Studies of identical twins who have been raised apart show that genes have a strong influence on a person's weight.
-Overweight and obesity tend to run in families.
+Studies of identical twins, who have been raised apart, show that genes strongly influence a person's weight.
+Vulnerability to weight gain and obesity tends to run in families.
 Your chances of being overweight are greater if one or both of your parents are overweight or obese.